How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 We understand that interview transcription requires speed and accuracy to ensure your data analysis or qualitative research flows smoothly.

-Getting our services is bound to speed up your transcription process, as we offer transcript deliveries in as fast as 24 hours or less.
+Utilizing our services expedites your transcription process, as we offer transcript deliveries in as little as 24 hours or less.

 Competitive Pricing

-Quality transcription doesn’t have to cost a fortune.
-Ditto offers affordable transcription starting at $1.75 per audio minute with a three to five-day turnaround time
+Quality transcription doesn’t have to be expensive.
+Ditto offers affordable legal transcription prices starting at $1.75 per minute of audio, with a turnaround time of three to five days.

-Do you need your transcripts faster, or do you want to keep things within budget?
+Do you need your transcripts more quickly, or would you like to keep things within budget?
 We also offer rush and extended services to fit anyone’s needs.

 Trust Ditto for Accurate Focus Group Transcripts

 Here, you won’t blow the budget for high-quality transcripts.
 Ditto provides affordable, high-quality, and 99% accurate interview transcription, conference calls, and any other transcription needs.
 Not convinced?
-Give us a call today for a free trial.
+Here’s one of our client testimonials